-- Refusal to engage with, or becoming abusive to, peers who are different from themselves - Becoming susceptible to conspiracy theories and feelings of persecution - o Changes in friendship groups and appearance - Rejecting activities they used to enjoy - Converting to a new religion - Isolating themselves from family and friends - Talking as if from a scripted speech - An unwillingness or inability to discuss their views - A sudden disrespectful attitude towards others - Increased levels of anger - o Increased secretiveness, especially around internet use - Expressions of sympathy for extremist ideologies and groups, or justification of their actions - o Accessing extremist material online, including on Facebook or Twitter - Possessing extremist literature
+- o Refusal to engage with, or becoming abusive to, peers who are different from themselves - Becoming susceptible to conspiracy theories and feelings of persecution - Changes in friendship groups and appearance - Rejecting activities they used to enjoy - Converting to a new religion - Isolating themselves from family and friends - o Talking as if from a scripted speech - An unwillingness or inability to discuss their views - A sudden disrespectful attitude towards others - o Increased levels of anger - o Increased secretiveness, especially around internet use - o Expressions of sympathy for extremist ideologies and groups, or justification of their actions

-• Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations Children who are at risk of radicalisation may have low self-esteem or be victims of bullying or discrimination.
-It is important to note that these signs can also be part of normal teenage behaviour - staff should have confidence in their instincts and seek advice if something feels wrong.
+- Accessing extremist material online, including on Facebook or Twitter - Possessing extremist literature - o Being in contact with extremist recruiters and joining, or seeking to join, extremist organisations Children who are at risk of radicalisation may have low self-esteem, or be victims of bullying or discrimination.
+It is important to note that these signs can also be part of normal teenage behaviour staff should have confidence in their instincts and seek advice if something feels wrong.

 Staff should always take action if they are worried.

-The named DSL: Louise Kettle is the member of staff responsible for the Prevent Duty within the school.
+The named DSL: Sue Smith is the member of staff responsible for the Prevent Duty within the school.

-Staff will report any concerns to the DSL (or a deputy), who is aware of the local procedures The Prevent Duty In Education - KELSI to follow.
+Staff will report any concerns to the DSL (or a deputy), who is aware of the Report radicalisation or extremism (Prevent) - Kent County Council to follow.
 If there is an immediate threat, the police will be contacted via 999.